 MBA 5020 — India: Global Supply Chain and Logistics

 SCM 4530 - This course counts as a Supply Chain elective, and Advanced Entrepreneurship Experiential Elective, an IB elective (major, approved, required or other), HOS elective, COB elective or upper level elective and fulfills the Global Issues requirement.

-MBA 5020 - This 3 semester hour course fulfills the international requirement for the MBA program and is an elective for the international business concentration.
+MBA 5020 - This 3 semester hour course is an elective for the MBA international business, business analytics or supply chain concentration.
+It is also an elective for the MSADA supply chain management or interdisciplinary analytics concentration.